VictorBasso36/HEATMAP-ANALYTICS-PIXEL/README.md

 - ⬜ **Adapt fields for future AI model**
   Adjust the fields to align with the requirements of a future AI model.

+- ⬜ **Connect or create WordPress plugin**
+  Establish a connection or develop a plugin for WordPress.

+- ⬜ **Connect or create Shopify plugin**
+  Establish a connection or develop a plugin for Shopify.